Akshu-Agarwal2204/Covid19ReliefBot/README.md

 * The Bot should install all Dependencies by Itself if all the Python and PIP Settings are configured Properly on your Device.
 * In case some error occurs, install the dependencies listed in the [requirements.txt](./requirements.txt) file manually and then go to [launcher.py](./launcher.py) File and comment out 2nd (`os.system("pip3 install -r requirements.txt")`) line and again run the File.

+## Some Resouces
+In the Hard Times, You should help people whosoever is in the Need of.
+Unavailability of Resources is getting a Big Issue.
+I added some resources I can find in the file [resources.txt](./resources.txt) and I'll update them as I will find more.

+These are not used in the Bot, but for general Help.
+You can share them with the needy and this may help them.